 In January 2016 we took on our first member of paid staff when we employed a CEO.
-This was followed in September 2016 with the addition of 2 part time Helpline Manager posts, having being awarded a grant by Children in Need to develop and strengthen our core services, the helpline and email support provision.
-We have now added a trainer to grow our training provision to organisations nationwide, and part of this post is funded by a Department of Education grant to deliver training into 35 schools by 2019.
+This was followed in September 2016 with the addition of 2 part time Helpline posts, having being awarded a grant by Children in Need to develop and strengthen our core services, the helpline and email support provision.
+We have now made both these posts full time, and added a full time trainer to grow our training provision to organisations nationwide.
+Part of this post is funded by a Department of Education grant to deliver training into 36 schools by 2019.

 Susie Green - CEO